naturalness/sensibility/README.md

 Run `redis-server` on localhost on the default port; then consult with the documentation in the loose Python files. :/

+To run files in `bin/` you must have `sensibility` installed locally:

+	pip install -e .

 License
 -------